-The NAIC Standards are included showing their reference in CAR Rule 10 and the Performance Standards.
+Reference to NAIC Standards, CAR Rule 10, and the Performance Standards are included.

 Appendix O - DOI 2008-12 Clarification of Coordination of Benefits under MGL c 90, §34A and the Interrelationship by and among PIP, Health Insurance and Medical Payment.